 First, the nicotine and carbon monoxide that result from smoking tighten your blood vessels, including the ones in your ears.
 This restricts the blood flow and thus the life-giving oxygen in the inner ear.
 The tiny hair cells in the cochlea that are responsible for translating sound vibrations into electrical impulses for the brain, can thus face damage due to this type of asphyxiation.

 Secondly, nicotine can affect the chemical messengers (or neurotransmitters) in the auditory nerve and thus would not be able to accurately tell the brain what kind of sound is really being processed.
 Thirdly, smoking unleashes free radicals in our bodies.
 If these radicals speed into the tissue and hair cells in our inner ear, permanent damage can result.

-An important implication is the effect that smoking has on those around us.
+An important implication is an effect that smoking has on those around us.
 Studies have shown clear correlations between hearing loss and second-hand smoke.
-This is particularly troubling when it concerns children, since the auditory system is usually not fully developed until late adolescence.
+This is particularly troubling when it concerns children since the auditory system is usually not fully developed until late adolescence.